Md-Meraj-ahmad/Core-PHP-Assignment/README.md

 # Core-PHP-Assignment

-# Note
+# All the practical files are separated into special folders with question wise ...

-** All the practical files are separated into special folders with question wise ... **
+# All theory practicals are separated in .pdf format.